normanyahq/USVisaStatusChecker/README.md

 3. Copy the edited sourcecode.

-4. Open Chrome/Firefox or other web browser with developer's tool, and press F12 to show the browser console.
+4. Open the url of Visa Status Check page (https://github.com/normanyahq/USVisaStatusChecker.git) with Chrome/Firefox or other web browser with developer's tool, and press F12 to show the browser console.

 5. Paste the sourcecode into the console and run.